MaheEvil/MaheEvil/README.md

 - Hi, I’m @MaheEvil aka Maheesha
 - I’m interested in Java/C#/Kotlin/Rust and Minecraft modding
-- I’m currently learning Minecraft Modding/Kotlin and trying to master java
+- I’m currently learning Minecraft Modding/Kotlin and trying to master Java
 - The best way to reach me would be discord (Maheesha#3825)
 - Thanks for reading this